grinnell-cs/csc151-dh/_eboards/eboard02-1.md

 ### Upcoming activities

 * Track and Field Saturday in the Field House.
+(You only need to stay for thirty minutes or so.)
-* Grinnell Quadrangular Febraury 5 at 1pm.
+* Grinnell Quadrangular February 5 at 1pm.

 ### Upcoming work